 - palpitations (signs of abnormal heart beat)

 The above side effects may need medical attention.

-Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if any of the following side effects happen:
+Tell your pharmacist or doctor immediately or go to Accident and Emergency at your nearest hospital if any of the following side effects happen:

 - swelling below the surface of the skin (e.g. swelling around the face, eye, eyelid or throat)

 - unexplained bruising, reddish or purplish patches on the skin or bleeding more easily than usual, as it may indicate that the number of platelets (a type of blood cell responsible for blood clotting) in your blood are reduced